 In today’s fast-paced business environment, it can be quite a challenge to excel in your position.
 If you’re a manager yourself, you have the added task of managing your team.
 It’s so easy to get caught up in the maze of bureaucracy and get buried by the mountains of paperwork.

-Unfortunately, there are so many managers who believe just that.
-They are the ones who are missing the greatest opportunity of all — the chance to manage their boss.
+There are so many managers who are missing the greatest opportunity of all — the chance to manage their boss.
 It isn’t easy, and the thought of it can be intimidating, but with courage and emotional maturity (hopefully on the part of both parties), it can be done.

 What does managing your boss look like?
 Understand that in this business relationship, you both have needs.
-You want to do a good job, and you want to be appreciated for it.
-You need some tangible proof that you are valuable to the company, be it praise, a promotion, a raise or perhaps a simple thank you.
-You’re keenly aware of all the things you need.
 Have you ever stopped to think about what your boss needs?

 Here is where a little empathy can go a long way.
 Spend some time thinking about work from your boss’s perspective.
 What are her organizational goals and what deadlines does she have to meet?
 Is her annual raise dependent on your team meeting its goals?
 What problems does she face in getting her job done?

 Timing is everything.
 Don’t expect to have a productive feedback conversation when your boss is hungry, un-caffeinated or on a Friday as she’s trying to walk out the door.
-Give it some thought.
-Is it budget time for the department or company?
-Is she working on the end-of-quarter reports that are due tomorrow?
-Pick the time when you have the best chance for a positive experience for both of you.
+Give it some thought and pick the time when you have the best chance for a positive experience for both of you.

 This conversation should be respectful, focused and truthful.
 Take your own ego out of the equation because it doesn’t belong here.
 Stick with the facts and be brief.